lensonk/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # print  every other character
 # print half of a string and new line
 # print n elements of an array
+# copy a string pointed to another pointed buffer